Multi-Scale Data Assimilation in Turbulent Models

 Since both the ensemble and the ground-truth solution evolve under the same governing equations, the setup constitutes a \emph{twin experiment} in DA jargon.
 Initial conditions' errors are (generally) amplified because of the chaotic nature of the underlying dynamics.
 To ensure that the initial conditions for the ground truth, $\bm{u}$, are sampled from the system attractor, {\it that is} they are statistically consistent with the system dynamics, a preliminary spin-up integration is carried out over a sufficiently long time interval, over many turnover times $\tau_0$ of the first-forced shell (\hyperref[eqn:turnover-time]{Eq.~(\ref*{eqn:turnover-time}})).
 This guarantees that we assimilate data from a regime characterized by well-established statistical properties.
 For EnKF, a larger initial spread allows the ensemble to explore a wider region of the state space, making it more compatible with the first observation to be assimilated and thereby improving filter stability.
-This also helps mitigating EnKF-specific instabilities and can reduce reliance on artificial inflation.
+This also helps mitigating EnKF-specific instabilities and can reduce the need for artificial inflation.
 To achieve this, the ensemble is freely evolved for $10\tau_0$ before assimilation begins.
 During this spin-up phase, chaotic dynamics naturally increases the ensemble spread, although it may also reduce the individual member diversity by making them align along the most unstable modes.
 Since chaotic systems rapidly lose memory of their initial conditions, the specific form of the initialization becomes irrelevant and can therefore be chosen as: